adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 Annotations simply act as *markers* and provide additional information to the Java compiler **during compilation**, but have not effect on the application at runtime.
 They stand in contrast to Reflection, which is all about retrieving, examining & manipulating properties of objects at runtime but comes with certain drawbacks.
 Most importantly, reflection imposes impose a performance penalty when accessing the object properties.
-Additionally, it may introduce security issues and expose the inner workings of the class.
+Additionally, it may introduce security issues and expose the inner workings of a class.
 You can read more about that in the [Java documentation](https://docs.oracle.com/javase/tutorial/reflect/index.html).

 ## Annotation Overview

-Annotation have been introduced with Java 6, which was released in December 2006, and provides an easy mechanism for adding further information for your Java classes and types.
+Annotation have been introduced with Java 6, which was released in December 2006, and provide an easy mechanism for adding further information for your Java source code.
-Java 6 came with 3 standard annotations, such as `@Override` in order to check if annotated method actually implements a parent method or from an implemented interface.
+Java 6 came with 3 standard annotations, such as `@Override` in order to check if annotated method actually overrides a parent method or implements a method from an implemented interface.
-`@Deprecated` causes a compile warning if the method is used, that has been marked as deprecated by the developer and `@SuppressWarnings` may be used to suppress this or other warnings.
+`@Deprecated` results in a compiler warning if a method is used that has been marked as deprecated by the developer.
+`@SuppressWarnings` may be used to suppress these or other compiler warnings.
 Java 8 introduced some new annotations such as the [`FunctionalInterface`](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html), which is used to marked functions, which can be used in Lambda expressions.
 Additionally, before Java 8, only declarations of classes, fields, methods, and other program elements such as parameters could be annotated.
-With the release of Java 8, annotations can also be applied to the use of types, such as:
+With the release of Java 8, annotations can also be applied to the use of types, such as in:

 ```java
 // Class instance creation expression